hdmf-dev/hdmf/docs/source/index.rst

 HDMF is a by product of the `Neurodata Without Borders: Neurophysiology (NWB:N) <http://www.nwb.org/>`_ project.
-The goal of NWB:N was to enable collaborative science within the neurophysiology and systems neuroscience communities data standardization.
+The goal of NWB:N was to enable collaborative science within the neurophysiology and systems neuroscience communities through data standardization.
 The team of neuroscientists and software developers involved with NWB:N recognize that adoption of a unified data format is an important step toward breaking down the barriers to data sharing in neuroscience.
 HDMF was central the NWB:N development efforts, and has since been split off with the intention of providing it as an open-source tool for other scientific communities.